Could this Be the End of IDX?

 For some time now, The Realty Alliance has been working on a project called Project Upstream.
-There has been a lot of speculation on what Project Upstream is and what it will do.
-We are now starting to see all of the pieces fall into place with some recent changes in NAR policy.
-On Saturday May 16th, the Board of Directors for NAR approved a relationship between NAR, RPR and UpStream RE, LLC.
+There has been much speculation on what Project Upstream is and what it will do.
+We are now starting to see all the pieces fall into place with some recent changes in NAR policy.
+On May 16, 2015, the Board of Directors for NAR approved a relationship between NAR, RPR and UpStream RE, LLC.
 Upstream LLC is the company formed by Realty Alliance partners to move forward with that project.
-The relationship between RPR and The Realty Alliance is a strange one since many of the brokers that are members of The Realty Alliance have not been big fans of RPR up to this point.
+The relationship between RPR and The Realty Alliance is strange, since many of the brokers that are members of The Realty Alliance have not been big fans of RPR up to this point.

 What is Project Upstream/AMP?

 Project Upstream is the strategy for gaining control of a broker’s listing data.
 That strategy needed a technical platform for listing input, database and distribution.
 As of present, it has been very challenging to get a system to INPUT into an MLS, although getting data out was easy.
 AMP is the system that NAR is funding (being built by RPR) which will become that listing input system, property database and distribution mechanism.
 Once a listing is in AMP, a broker can then send that listings to the MLS, other broker sites and third-party aggregators.
 Some brokers could opt out of IDX at the MLS level, but still get their listings on other brokers websites and anywhere else they desire.
 They will be using the new RESO MLS Data Dictionary for data conformity, all the while maintaining ownership of the listing data.
 For the NAR/RPR explanation of exactly what this system does, check out the video below.